zakagan/DoomsdayCalc/README.md

 1. A standard formatted date e.g. 7/20/1969.
 Slashes do not need to be used as seperators, since DoomsdayCalc uses a regex expression to extract date information.
 However, some non-numerical seperator is required.
 This format uses the -D flag or --Date flag.

 2. A segmented dat e.g. -d 20 -m 20 -y 1969.
 This format allows the user to explicitly list each indvigual elements of the date being inputted, where the -d flag takes in the day of the month, the -m flag takes in the month, and the -y flag takes in the year.
 These flags also have the following longer options, respectively: --day, --month, --year.
+They do not need to be provided in any particular order.

 3. A year and holiday pair, as shown in the previous section.
 Give any holiday string using the flag -h or the longer flag --holiday.
 A list of implamented holidays is provided below.